 - Webinar 1: 2Gen Early Innovator: The Colorado Experience (October 20, 2016) Visit disclaimer page

 This webinar highlighted the work that has been accomplished in Colorado, a state that has seen early successes with innovative, strong 2Gen efforts.
 Anne Mosle, Vice President, Aspen Institute provided an overview of two-generation approaches underway across the country to set the context.
-Reggie Bicha, Executive Director of Colorado’s Department of Human Services, shared experiences, insights and lessons-learned for macro-level policy and programmatic change. - Read the Colorado Case Study Visit disclaimer page
+Reggie Bicha, Executive Director of Colorado’s Department of Human Services, shared experiences, insights and lessons-learned for macro-level policy and programmatic change. - Read the Colorado Case Study (PDF) Visit disclaimer page

 - Webinar 2: Building Blocks for Early Childhood: Integrating 2Gen through Temporary Assistance for Needy Families (TANF) and Early Care and Education (December 8, 2016) Visit disclaimer page

 This webinar will highlighted one state and one local jurisdiction that are leveraging TANF and Child Care and Development Fund (CCDF)/Head Start/Community Services Block Grant funding for parent and early childhood supports.
 Presenters will share how the state used new CCDF regulations to increase quality of child care for TANF recipients.
-The Community Action Agency will discuss how they managed wide-scale change initiative redesign service delivery system to better meet the needs of families and children, using Head Start and other ACF funds as levers for change.- View Supplemental Materials Visit disclaimer page
+The Community Action Agency will discuss how they managed wide-scale change initiative redesign service delivery system to better meet the needs of families and children, using Head Start and other ACF funds as levers for change.- View Supplemental Materials (PDF) Visit disclaimer page

 - Webinar 3: Helping the Helpers: Tennessee’s 2gen Experience with Comprehensive Workforce Development and Pilot Site Implementation (Thursday January 12, 2017)